syncrosim/pysyncrosim/docs/quickstart.rst

 Working with Multiple Scenarios
 -------------------------------
 You may want to test multiple alternative Scenarios that have slightly different inputs.
 To save time, you can copy a Scenario that you’ve already made, give it a different name, and modify the inputs.
-To copy a completed Scenario, use the Scenario copy() method.
+To copy a completed Scenario, use the Scenario :meth:`~pysyncrosim.scenario.Scenario.copy()` method.

 .. code-block:: pycon